ramirodelgreco/alfil/README.md

-# Pulpo 🐙
+# Alfil 🐙

-Pulpo is a lightweight Javascript library for data validation.
+Alfil is a lightweight Javascript library for data validation.

 ## Progress